ptosto/echofit/docs/custom-gpt.md

                     type: string
                   data:
                     type: object
+                    additionalProperties: true
 ```

 ### Calling guidance

-- **Load state first**: On new conversations or when resuming, call `getState` with the collected `userId`.
+- **Load state first**: On new conversations or when resuming, call `get_state` with the collected `userId`.
 If `404`, start with an empty object.
 - **Ask before writing**: If the `userId` is not yet known, ask for it before calling the action.
-- **Save after meaningful updates**: After setting goals, creating plans, or logging feedback, call `saveState` with only the fields that changed.
+- **Save after meaningful updates**: After setting goals, creating plans, or logging feedback, call `save_state` with only the fields that changed.
 The worker merges the incoming JSON into the stored blob.
-- **State merging**: Because `saveState` shallow-merges top-level keys, send the full value of any nested object you want to overwrite (e.g., the entire `plan` for the week).
+- **State merging**: Because `save_state` shallow-merges top-level keys, send the full value of any nested object you want to overwrite (e.g., the entire `plan` for the week).
 - **Be transparent**: Briefly confirm to the user when their preferences or progress have been saved.

 With these tightened instructions and the `user_state` action, EchoFit Coach can iteratively learn about each user and adapt plans without schema migrations.